EdwardBetts/mozilla-iam/docs/implement_IAM_on_my_website.md

 The most common for open source apps and recent commercial applications is OIDC, while SAML is more common for enterprise-style applications or older applications.
 In some cases only OAuth2 is supported, and Windows-based services sometimes support WS Federation.
 Your mileage may vary.

-In all cases you will need to [https://mana.mozilla.org/wiki/display/SECURITY/SSO+Request+Form](register with us).
+In all cases you will need to (https://mana.mozilla.org/wiki/display/SECURITY/SSO+Request+Form)[register with us].
 You will get a set of credentials in exchange, to setup your application.

 #### Access proxies / Reverse proxies